rakdman/TodoAppSpringMVC/README.md

 This project is to create, update, view and delete ToDos.

 Technologies Used are:
-SpringMVC, Thymeleaf, SpringSecurity and MYSQL
+SpringMVC, Thymeleaf, SpringSecurity-form based and MYSQL

 Registration: